Nathxniel/Corsola/README.md

 working on a script that converts given interface into wireless access point.

-currently unfinished, resolving DNS issues with client side DHCP on station interface
+currently provides internet access with no security

 ## Resume